Before you look: How cleanrooms ensure reliable results.

 A project manager’s first challenge: Get those samples ready for investigation — but don’t introduce additional contaminants along the way.

-“The don’t want to get any other types of particulate in – that’s why it’s coming to us in the cleanroom,” Diebold says.
+“They don’t want to get any other types of particulate in — that’s why it’s coming to us in the cleanroom,” Diebold says.
 “We can go ahead and filter those samples and make sure we’re not adding any other type of particulate.”

 Then it’s time to make decisions.

 What kinds of particles do these appear to be?
 What substrate would be best for viewing them?
-Diebold decides the most effective ways to mount and view the fibers, then sends the mounted samples back to the project manager for further analysis.
+Diebold decides the most effective ways to mount and view the particles, then sends the mounted samples back to the project manager for further analysis.

 Kristie J. Diebold is a senior cleanroom microscopist at McCrone Associates and an instructor with Hooke College of Applied Sciences.
-Her work in the cleanroom involves microscopical analysis of particles in micrometer and sub-micrometer size ranges including: manipulation, characterization and preparation for instrumental ultra microanalysis.
+Her work in the cleanroom involves microscopical analysis of particles in micrometer and sub-micrometer size ranges, including manipulation, characterization and preparation for instrumental ultra microanalysis.
 Before joining McCrone, Kristie was certified as a Medical Technologist in Immunology to conduct cancer research at Rush University Medial Center.
 She has been with McCrone since 1998.